 For more control, tweak tabs like video, audio, filters, and subtitles.
 You can adjust codec choice, bitrate, resolution, frame rate, audio tracks, subtitles, and more.

-6. Start the Encode
+6. Start the Transcoding

 Click “Start encode” (or “Start Queue” for multiple files) from the top menu.
 A progress bar will show you the encoding status, and HandBrake will alert you when complete.